terraform-linters/tflint-ruleset-aws/docs/deep_checking.md

 ```

-You can enable Deep Checking by changing the plugin configuration.
+You can enable deep checking by enabling `deep_check` in the plugin block:

 ```hcl
 plugin "aws" {